Hector MacDonald: Later assessments

-Over a century after MacDonald's death his many modern supporters assert that the crofter's son was the victim of a frameup by the British upper class, motivated by jealousy and snobbery, with the allegations of homosexuality and pedophilia a fabrication.
+Over a century after MacDonald's death his many modern supporters assert that the crofter's son was the victim of a frameup by the British upper class, motivated by jealousy and snobbery, with the allegations of homosexuality and paedophilia a fabrication.
 Yet MacDonald's alleged homosexuality had been a concern to his superiors even before Ceylon.
 In 1900 Roberts and Kitchener had discussed rumours of a dalliance between Sir Hector and a Boer prisoner of war in South Africa, and two years later Kitchener mentioned his uneasiness over the General's behaviour while posted in India.

 It is possible that attitudes within the British Army hierarchy were influenced by his status as a commoner and the son of a Highland crofter.
 There were comparable rumours about other commanders from the British upper class, including "Chinese" Gordon and Field Marshals Montgomery and Auchinleck, but they were protected by the loyalty of their staff; only MacDonald was required to face a court martial.
 A clergyman at the time commented: "Had he been the son of a duke, an easier way of escape could have been made for him."